 Wasp Network is aesthetically pleasing and thematically-promising, yet the film suffers substantially from its overly-ambitious nature.
 After a slow-burn first hour, the latter half finds Assayas trying to encompass a wide array of characters and pertinent information, ultimately over-stuffing the narrative framework.
 Cuba and America’s political strife is too complex to constrain into one 2-hour film, with the project’s aspirations likely being a better fit for the mini-series format where dynamics can properly render.

-Despite its inability to reach grander heights, The Wasp Network offers an assured portrait of a largely unheralded chapter in the Cuban Revolution’s long-winded history.
+Despite its inability to reach grander heights, The Wasp Network offers an assured portrait of a largely unheralded chapter in the Cuban Revolution’s history.

 We hope you're enjoying BRWC.
 You should check us out on our social channels, subscribe to our newsletter, and tell your friends.
 BRWC is short for battleroyalewithcheese.